 Cities will sign up to participate in the program beginning in January with sign up closing on March 30th.
 In April, those cities that signed up to participate in the ‘City Challenge’ will encourage residents to sign up for the program at the CoolCalifornia Challenge Registration Page and begin tracking their household energy (natural gas and electricity) and motor vehicle emissions.
-Prize money will be awarded to all participating cities based on the number of new registered households at the end of May.
+Prize money will be awarded to all participating cities based on the number of new registered households by May 30.

 Starting on April 1st and running through the end of August 2014, participating households will be encouraged to track their energy and household vehicle emissions and join EcoTeams, groups of households working together to reduce their carbon footprints, and earn points in the program.
 At the end of the five month competition, the city with the most points will be crowned the “Coolest California City” for 2014.
 In addition, two runner-up cities will each earn the title of “Cool California City”, and be awarded second and third place prizes.
 ALL cities will receive prize money based on the percentage of overall points earned by participants in their city during the competition.back to top